Jony Ive's 15 most iconic Apple products and designs

 iMac G4 computer (2001)

 The iMac G4's design was as big of a departure from the iMac G3's as that machine was from any computer before it.
-Most remarkable was the Ive's success in cramming everything electronic into a half circle-shaped base that even had an optical drive.
-Meanwhile, the super-thin display stuck was suspended on an arm that you could swivel and tilt to your comfort.
-Colors were gone, as well, in favor of a white and silver scheme.
+Most remarkable was Ive's success in cramming everything electronic into a dome-shaped base that even had an optical drive.
+Meanwhile, the super-thin display was suspended on an arm that you could swivel and tilt.
+Colors were gone as well, in favor of a white and silver scheme.
 The device looked so unusual, it landed on the cover of Time magazine.
 "At best, people thought it was rather odd," Ive told CNET at the time.
 "I actually think this is less shocking than the [original] iMac was."

 iMac G5 (2004)

-With its sturdy L-shaped stand, deep bottom bezel and large display, Apple's all-in-one computer, the iMac G5, would become the template for all subsequent iMacs continuing to this day.
+With its sturdy L-shaped stand, deep bottom bezel and large display, Apple's all-in-one iMac G5 would become the template for all subsequent iMacs.
 Though it's been nearly 15 years since its launch, you can still see its aesthetic influence in today's aluminum iMacs and the iMac Pro.
 To Ive, the screen was always the centerpiece of the device.
-In 2009 when he introduced the year's iMacs, Ive said: "There's not a detail there that doesn't need to be there.
+In 2009 when he introduced that year's iMacs, Ive said: "There's not a detail there that doesn't need to be there.
 There are no visual interruptions, distractions.
 There's just no other noise.
 Everything is about the display."

 iPod Mini (2004)